 For example, the first five volumes of Matthew Henry’s Commentary were published in 1710, and the complete edition with all six volumes was published in 1811.
 The third and final edition of Easton’s Bible Dictionary was published in 1897.
 Any recent publication dates associated with these works reflect the year they were posted online or reprinted by contemporary publishers; their content, however, remains frozen from 1700s and 1800s.

 Regarding the Matthew Henry Commentary series, Warren Wiersbe states bluntly, “Matthew’s purpose in writing the Commentary was practical, not academic.
 [After Matthew passed away,] several of his pastor friends gathered up his notes and sermons and completed the Commentary from Romans to Revelation.
 When you read their expositions, you can see how far short they fall of the high standard set by the original author” (50 People Every Christian Should Know [Grand Rapids: Baker, 2009], 27).
-Yet Wiersbe will clarify with Matthew Henry’s own contribution to the series, “there were times when he spiritualized the text and missed the point; but generally speaking, he did his work well…[Yet] you will not find Matthew Henry grappling with big problems as he expounds the Word, or always shedding light on difficult passages in the Bible.
+Yet Wiersbe will clarify that Matthew Henry’s high standards were not with respect to technical analysis, “there were times when he spiritualized the text and missed the point; but generally speaking, he did his work well…[Yet] you will not find Matthew Henry grappling with big problems as he expounds the Word, or always shedding light on difficult passages in the Bible.
 For this kind of help you must consult the critical commentaries.
 He did not know a great deal about customs in the Holy Land…the student will need up-to-date commentaries and Bible dictionaries to help him [or her] in that area” (50 People, 28).

 An additional red flag for a commentary series is when a single person writes a commentary on the entire Bible.
-Though an individual may have a firm grasp of the entire Bible, the level of rigor on display in academic work on any single book of the Bible will transcend the capability of a single author to maintain that level of rigor for every single book of the Bible.
+Though an individual may have a firm grasp of the entire Bible, the level of rigor required for a technical commentary is beyond the reach of any single person to write on every single book of the Bible.
 Everyone can be an expert on some things, but no one is an expert on everything.

 While each of the works on the following list has value, that value is not in the area of formal, technical research based on the current state of the question.